rehanvipin/work/content/_index.md

 * [Prettier](https://prettier.io/) is an auto code-formatter for web-dev
 * [ESLint](https://eslint.org/) is a linter that you can run (via the terminal or editor) on your code to catch possible bugs
 * [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner/) is really cool!
 You can run the angular cli without installing it like so: `npx @angular/cli new facebook --skip-git`.
-* An easy way to locally deploy the built application is to run: `python -m http.server --bind localhost 8080` which serves the current directory at `http://localhost:8080`
 * You can add [graphs and diagrams to markdown files in GitHub](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) with [Mermaid!](https://mermaid-js.github.io/mermaid/#/)
 * npm is not an acronym (it once was, not anymore) and must be written down in all lowercase :P
 * Want a notepad in your browser?
 Paste this in the address bar of a new tab: